concur/developer.concur.com/src/api-reference/budget/getting-started.md

 ### Overview

 The new Budget Service API is in **Beta**.
 If you are interested in using the Budget Service API, then please contact your account manager for further details.

 The Budget service exposes budget and fiscal year data.
 Partners may use the service endpoints to read and alter fiscal year, budget, and budget matching configuration.
 Summary and detailed balance amounts are also available to read, but may not be altered via the API.

 The sequence to configure budgets is to first setup the fiscal year and then the budget categories (if applicable) before creating budget items.
-Budget items may use budget tracking fields as filters.
+Budget Tracking Fields are dimensions of a budget such as cost center, department, project which can be used to filter spending items.
 The budget tracking field can only be configured in the application.
 Also budget owner, manager and budget viewer permissions have to be assigned to users prior to configuring budgets.
+Budget adjustments are used to change the budget amount, spent and pending consumption balances for a given budget period and transaction date.

 ### Version

 4.0

 ### Regional Availability